harsh-99/Time-Series-Analysis/README.md

 Figure 1: Graph of all 15 timeseries
 </div>

-train.csv have raw dataset in the interval of 15 minutes.
+Train.csv have raw dataset in the interval of 15 minutes.
 In Intermediate files, the CSV files have dataset in interval of 1 hours.

 ## Methods